JordanLaw/robocon/vesc/readme.md

 ### Test the calibration or run the motor with VESC <a name="test"></a>

 Now, you can test the calibration of the motor is well or not.
 To control the motor using VESC, you need to enbale keyboard control by clicking the tab on the right hand side.
 Also, you can review the realtime data by clicking the tab below the keyboard control tab.
-After you enable the keyboard, you can use Arrow keys to control the motoe spin.
+After you enable the keyboard, you can use Arrow keys to control the motor spin.

 Up and Down arrow key -> current control<br>
 Right and Left arrow key -> duty control<br>